Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Model

 Here, $\vec{u}$ is called the displacement vector and is a function of the radius and the azimuthal angle, $u(r,\theta)$.
 We define a strain tensor as \citep{Love} :

+The strain angle $\alpha$ can be found by the difference between the local maximum and local minimum between the eigenvalues of eq \eqref{strain} \citep{landau}. \\

+To connect the model with a realistic scenario, from here onwards, we consider our model neutron star to have physical characteristics similar to that of Cyg-X2.
+Cyg-X2 has one of the highest mass accretion rates, and therefore, it suits best for our analysis \citep{Ozel}.
+The mass of Cyg-X2 is approximately $1.43\pm 0.10 M_{\odot}$ \citep{King} and the rotational frequency is $346\pm29 \text{Hz}$ \citep{Wijnands}.
+As there is no radius measurement of Cyg-X2, hence the values of the radii's used in our calculations are chosen in alliance with the radius estimate of PSR J0030+0451 \citep{Miller_2019} (radius estimate of $R = 13.02 \pm ^{1.24}_{1.06} \text{km}$ for a mass of $M = 1.44\pm^{0.15}_{0.14} M_{\odot}$).
+In the subsequent sections, we introduce two models for our analysis and the values of the variables considered for the models are shown in Table \ref{table1}.
+The choice of misalignment angle and line of sight angle are not unique and are chosen for convenience of our calculations.
+Other choices would not change the quantitative analysis performed in subsequent sections.

-The strain angle $\alpha$ can be found by the difference between the local maximum and local minimum between the eigenvalues of eq \eqref{strain}. \\ To connect the model with a realistic scenario, from here onwards, we consider the Cyg-X2 \citep{Wijnands, King}.
-The radius of the core extends up to $0.95\:R$ (where $R$ denotes the star's radius) from the center of the star and the outer layer is the crust.
-The plot of strain angle $\alpha$ against the azimuthal angle $\theta$ is shown in fig \ref{FLE_Strain2}. \\ From fig \ref{FLE_Strain2}, the value of the maximum strain angle is near the equator of the star.
-Using this plot, we calculate the breaking frequency of the star.
-To do so, we use the Tresca criterion \citep{Christensen}, which gives:
+The radius of the core extends up to $0.95\:R$ (where $R$ denotes the star's radius) from the star's centre, and the outer layer is the crust \citep{Franco, Giliberti}.
+To calculate the breaking frequency, we use the Tresca criterion \citep{Christensen}, which gives: